-Sometimes you’ll see increased capacities, but only up to around 4 people, as is the case with the iKamper Skycamp 2.0 Tent.
+Sometimes you’ll see increased capacities, but only up to around 4 people, as with the iKamper Skycamp 2.0 Tent.

 Conversely, ground tents like the Sportz Dome-To-Go Tent offer 8.5’ square floor plans.
 This is enough to accommodate 4 people.

-Luckily, ground tents can get even larger, as can be seen with the 6P 10’ Napier Family-Tents sportz SUV Tent.
+Luckily, ground tents can get even larger, as seen with the 6P 10’ Napier Family-Tents Sportz SUV Tent.

 (By the way, if you’re a huge fan of camping with especially large groups, check out our article on the 10 best extra large tents!)